 Ultimately, the Q2 is a smaller car than the Q3 so is more suited to buyers who prioritise style over absolute practicality.
 Equally, its position below the Q3 means it offers a more affordable entry point into Audi ownership.

 The Q3 is a slightly bigger car aimed at small families.
-It misses out on the latest Audi styling and interior design but makes up for it with more passenger space.
+It misses out on the latest Audi styling and interior design but makes up for it with a little more passenger space.
 It’s also the best option if you’re looking for a high performance SUV thanks to the RS Q3.